Water-rich sub-Neptunes and rocky super Earths around different Stars: Radii shaped by Volatile Partitioning, Formation, and Evolution: Methods

 where $m(r)$ is the mass within a sphere of radius $r$, $P(r)$ is the pressure as a function of $r$, $\rho(r)$ is the local density, and $T(r)$ the temperature.
 Depending on the local conditions, the energy transport mechanism changes.
 We use the limiting case of convection where the adiabatic gradient, calculated from the EOS,

 is smaller than the radiative gradient.
 The latter depends on the local optical depth $\tau$.
 If $\tau \lesssim 10$, we use the atmosphere solution of \citet{Guillot2010} which considers an outgoing infrared flux and a well separated in-going flux in the visible wavelength regime in a in-parts gray atmosphere under the Eddington approximation \citep[see also][]{Jin2014}.
+An important parameter in that model is the ratio of the opacities for the incoming (visible) and outgoing radiation (thermal).
+Here, we use linear interpolation within the values tabulated as a function of equilibrium temperature by \citet{Jin2014} in their Table 2.
+If the equilibrium temperature is outside the tabulated interval (260 to 2777\,K), we extrapolate linearly below 260\,K and quadratically in $T_{\rm eq}$ above 2777\,K. We emphasize that the opacity ratios were obtained from detailed radiation transfer models assuming Solar composition envelopes.
+If sub-Neptunes are water rich, we would expect stronger greenhouse effect due to high infrared opacities of water.
+In this work, we neglect this effect, which allows us to isolate the effects of photoevaporation, which are expected to dominate for the short-orbit planets considered here.

+For the explicit dependency on optical depth in the solution of \citet{Guilera2010}, as well as for the radiative diffusion below, we use metallicity dependent opacities tabulated by \citet{Freedman2014} but note that there is a maximum tabulated metallicity of [M/H] =1.7, that is, it is not strictly applicable to $Z_{\rm env} \gtrsim 0.7$.
+Both the opacity and their incoming to outgoing ratio should be generalized to differing compositions in future studies.
 In case of large optical depths, radiative diffusion is a well justified approximation, thus

 where $c$ is the speed of light in vacuum, $a = 4\sigma/c$ with the Stefan-Boltzmann constant $\sigma$.
 In an intermediate regime $14.4 < \tau < 144$, we linearly interpolate between the two regimes to find $\nabla_{\mathrm{rad}}$.